Bandits with Knapsacks: Algorithm

-To present the application of $\hdg$ to \BwK in its purest form, we first present an algorithm for the case in which the rewards of the various arms are deterministically equal to the components of a vector $r \in \R^{\narms}$, and the resource consumption vectors are deterministically equal to the columns of a matrix $C \in \R^{\nrsc \times \narms}$.
+To present the application of $\hedge$ to \BwK in its purest form, we first consider the ``deterministic case" in which the rewards of the various arms are deterministically equal to the components of a vector $r \in \R^{\narms}$, and the resource consumption vectors are deterministically equal to the columns of a matrix $C \in \R^{\nrsc \times \narms}$.
+Then there is no need to use upper/lower confidence bounds, so the algorithm can be simplified considerably, see Algorithm~\ref{alg:determ}.
+In the remainder of this subsection we discuss this algorithm and analyze its regret.

-This algorithm is an instance of the multiplicative-weights update method for solving packing linear programs.
-Interpreting it through the lens of online learning, as in the survey~\cite{AroraHK}, it is updating a vector $y$ using the $\hdg$ algorithm.
-The payoff vector in \abedit{any} round $t$ is given by $C x_t$.
-Note that these payoffs belong to $[0,1]$, by our assumption that $C$ has $[0,1]$ entries.
+Algorithm~\ref{alg:determ} is an instance of the multiplicative-weights update method for solving packing linear programs.
+Interpreting it through the lens of online learning, as in the survey by \citet{AroraHK}, it is updating a vector $y_t = v_t / \| v_t \|_1$ using the $\hedge$ algorithm, where the payoff vector in any round $t>\narms$ is given by $\pi_t = C_{x_t}$ and the goal is to optimize the total (expected) payoff $W = \sum_{t=\narms+1}^\stime y_t\cdot C_{x_t}$.
+Note that $W$ is also the total cost consumed by Algorithm~\ref{alg:determ}.